co-vid-communication/co-vid-communication.github.io/index.md

 ## Why do patients need it?
 * Eases patient stress and feelings of isolation.
 * Empowers patients to reach out to nurses, without worry of  'wasting supplies” - yes right patients are worried about this!
-* Enables patients to connect with families while hospitalizedo
+* Enables patients to connect with families while hospitalized
 * Visitation is not permitted, no matter what - let that sink in.

 ## Why it needs you?